UK's Gove says he has confidence in PM May

-LONDON (Reuters) - Senior Eurosceptic minister Michael Gove said on Friday he had confidence in Prime Minister Theresa May and was focused on working for a good deal for Britain as it leaves the European Union.
+LONDON, Nov 16 (Reuters) - Senior Eurosceptic minister Michael Gove said on Friday he had confidence in Prime Minister Theresa May and was focussed on working for a good deal for Britain as it leaves the European Union.

 Two of his cabinet colleagues quit over May’s Brexit plans, leading to speculation that Gove might follow them.